SlavyanDesu/ImgBin/README.md

 ![GitHub License](https://img.shields.io/github/license/SlavyanDesu/TempStorage)
 ![Website](https://img.shields.io/website?url=https%3A%2F%2Ftempstorage.vercel.app)
 <br>
-This project is a web application that allows users to upload and delete media files (images and videos).
-It leverages Cloudinary for media storage and processing, providing features like file transformations and optimizations.
+This project is a web application that allows users to upload and delete images.
+It leverages Cloudinary for media storage and processing, providing features like file transformations, optimizations, and moderations.

 ## Table of Contents